BaidarSamir/Emotion-Profiling-and-Suicide-Risk-Detection/README.md

 1. Create a virtual environment (Python ≥ 3.10) and install `torch`, `transformers`, `scikit-learn`, `scikit-multilearn`, `pandas`, `numpy`, `jupyter`.
 2. Place the Kaggle CSVs in `Data/` or update the notebook paths.
-3. Launch Jupyter (`jupyter notebook`) and run `distilbert-emotion-suicide-risk.ipynb` sequentially.
+3. Launch Jupyter (`jupyter notebook`) and run `emotions-and-suicide-risk-using-distilbert-model (2).ipynb` sequentially (the original notebook remains for reference).
 4. Update `output_dir` and checkpoint paths if running outside Kaggle to avoid writing to `/kaggle/working`.

 ## Ethical Considerations